-In this article we are going to look at the blue German Shepherd in detail, and how he differs from the traditional German Shepherd black & tan color.
-Technically, he is not blue, he is more of a dark gray color.
-Whilst these alternate colors are becoming increasingly popular, they are still rare to find.
+In this article, we are going to look at the Blue German Shepherd in detail and how he differs from the traditional German Shepherd’s black & tan color.
+Technically, he is not blue.
+The breed is more of a dark gray color.
+While these alternate colors are becoming increasingly popular, they are still rare to find.

 There is controversy around the coloring of this pup, just like the White GSD.
-It’s not usually considered an accepted color like the black german shepherd, or the more highly recognized black and tan dogs.
-Long coated GSD’s are also considered faulty.
-Some of the “faulty” dogs are also confused with GSD mixes.
+It’s not usually considered an accepted color like the Black German Shepherd or the more highly recognized black and tan dogs.

 He is fun, he is smart, he is beautiful, and he makes an awesome family pet.
 Other than his color and the controversy surrounding him, there is not a noteworthy difference between him.
 So, without further ado, let’s introduce this guy and see what all the fuss is about.